catseye/Robin/README.markdown

 * Write a `pixley` module which exports only the identifiers supported by Pixley.
 This could be imported, instead of `core`, to emulate Pixley in Robin.

+* Create a new module for exception semantics extended as follows.
+Allow the backtrace of an exception to be accessed as a Robin object, and, to some extent, manipulated.
+When an exception is raised in a context where another exception is being caught, allow the backtraces to be chained together.
+When an exception is raised during (say) the reading of a text file, allow the backtrace to be amended with the position within the text file to which the problem can be traced.
+The purpose of all this is to allow producing more complete error messages at the top level.

 ### Documentation ###